 Food at Westergate House Care Home

-Having worked in the hospitality industry for over 35 years, I can say that I am still passionate about my vocation.
-I especially enjoy planning menus catered around the residents’ favourite dishes, as well as trialling new and exciting dishes from around the world.
+My role is to provide a nutritionally balanced diet to our residents, with the odd sneaky treat thrown in.
+I enjoy planning menus catered around the residents’ favourite dishes, as well as trialling new and exciting dishes from around the world.
 I source and use fresh ingredients to prepare delicious, nutritionally balanced meals throughout the day for the various needs of the residents in our care.

 Food and Nutrition at our home